Robert Abbott (director)

 Robert Abbott (born August 28, 1964) is an American film director and TV producer, known for his work in sports journalism and documentary films.
 Abbott has worked for CNN and ESPN, before starting Hey Abbott!
 Entertainment in January 2009.
-Abbott's most recent work is the 2018 documentary titled Port of Destiny: Peace.
+Abbott's most recent work is the 2022 documentary on Eli Broad- the first American businessman to found two Fortune 500 companies in different industries, Eli Broad’s success was defined by keen vision, an appetite for risk-taking and an instinct for strong partners.
+Abbott also directed a 2018 documentary titled Port of Destiny: Peace.
 The film focuses on former Colombian President Juan Manuel Santos, the 2016 Nobel Peace Prize winner, and his work in ending the five-decade civil war between far-left rebel group FARC (Revolutionary Armed Forces of Colombia) and the government of Colombia.
 Prior to Port of Destiny: Peace, he produced, directed, and narrated ESPN's 30 for 30 entitled The Last Days of Knight (2018), where Abbott tells the story of his investigation that led to the 2000 firing of the longtime head coach of Indiana University men's basketball, Bob Knight.

 Other projects include ESPN's 30 for 30: Catholics vs. Convicts, ESPN's SportsCentury documentary series, Field of Screams, CNN Special Reports: The Moses Project, ESPN Backstory with Don Van Natta, and the CNN Breaking News Coverage of the 1996 Centennial Olympic Park bombing.
 In addition to directing and producing, Abbott helped create the television shows ESPN's E:60, ESPN Classic's Top 5 Reasons You Can't Blame..., and SEC Storied.
 Abbott has won six Emmy Awards in five different categories.

-Career
+Education and career

-Robert Abbott graduated from Florida State University in 1986, earning a degree in communications.
+Abbott graduated from Florida State University in 1986, earning a degree in communications.
 After graduation, he began his career at CNN in 1987.
 It was during his time at CNN that Abbott began his investigation into Indiana University Basketball coach Bob Knight.

 Abbott left CNN in 2001 and began working for ESPN, where he remained until 2011.
 As the network's Coordinating Producer, his team created shows such as E:60, The Top 5 Reasons You Can't Blame..., Who's No. 1? hosted by Stuart Scott, and The Headlines for ESPN25 hosted by Robert Lee (sports announcer).
 He still works as an Executive Producer / Show-runner for ESPN Backstory with Don Van Natta Jr. In 2009, while still working at ESPN, Abbott launched his own media company, Hey Abbott!
 Entertainment.

 Filmography

 Battle of the Sexes (1994)

 Abbott directed the 1994 CNN documentary Battle of the Sexes, where Nick Charles took an in depth look at the inequalities between male and female college athletes.
-It focused on the Auburn University Women's Soccer Team, and their journey to achieve the same equalities and varsity status as the University's male soccer team.
+It focused on the Auburn University Women's Soccer Team, and their journey to achieve the same equalities and varsity status as the university's male soccer team.
 The documentary highlighted Title IX, a federal law for equal treatment of sexes, and how many schools, like Auburn, violated it with its grossly unequal treatment of women's sports vs. their male counterparts.